- This event has passed.

 Trish Harper, MSW, RSW

+Critical incidents are situations that occur outside of our normal frame of reference and challenge us to understand and cope with what has happened.
 Critical Incident Group Debriefing (CIGD) is a short-term group intervention process that focuses on an immediate event.
-CIGD is one of several methods that may be utilized to lessen the likelihood of participants experiencing symptoms of trauma and stress after a critical incident.
+CIGD is one of several methods that may be utilized to lessen the likelihood of people experiencing symptoms of trauma and stress after a critical incident.
 This group debriefing process provides a place for participants to talk and share experiences, and for the facilitator to teach and provide information about the impact of critical incidents.
-While participants of this workshop will learn how to facilitate a group debriefing, they will also learn how to discern when CIGD is appropriate for a group or when it might not be a suitable intervention.
+While participants of this workshop will learn how to facilitate a group debriefing, they will also learn how to discern when CIGD is appropriate for a group and when it might not be a suitable intervention.

 About This Workshop